 The monitoring centre is staffed 24 hours a day, 365 days a year and has been in operation since June 1997.CCTV Privacy notice

 All cameras are recorded on to a digital recording system which is running 24 hours a day and 365 days a year.

-All recorded images are retained for 28 days.
+All recorded images are retained for 30 days.
 This allows police officers and other statutory agencies adequate time to view the images and, where necessary, request them to be prepared as evidence.

 Live and recorded images can also be relayed to the police communications centre at Lincoln and to various police stations throughout the district.
 This allows senior police officers to assess incidents, ensuring that adequate resources are dispatched.

-Access to the CCTV control room is by authorised personnel only as required by the Data Protection Act of 1998.
+Access to the CCTV control room is by authorised personnel only as required by the Data Protection Act of 2018.
 In addition to this, authorised agencies are allowed access to CCTV images.
 If footage is required by members of the public/solicitors/insurance companies etc. then appropriate forms must be completed.